Akierion/Akierion.github.io/README.md

 # Akierion.github.io
   ^                ^
-Please use this link to visit my website (it is currently under-development).
+Please use this url to visit my website (it is currently under-development).